-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
-Purchases from these links provides a small commission to me at no extra cost to you.The Opposite of Everyone Published by HarperCollins on Oct.
-11, 2016
+Purchases from these links provides a small commission to me at no extra cost to you.The Opposite of Everyone Published by HarperCollins

 Setting: North America > USA > Georgia